autopi-io/documentation/docs/getting_started/developer_guides/configuring_MQTT.md

 ![installinging_through_apt](/img/getting_started/developer_guides/configuring_MQTT/installing_mosq_clients.png)
 :::

-## Adding MQTT as a returner to Data Sources
+## Adding MQTT As a Returner to Data Sources

 This section covers adding the MQTT returner to the 3 main data sources: loggers, services and jobs.
 Which data points can be retrieved from each source can be seen in the following table.